robotical/OpenWRT-HubPlusConfig/README.md

    It will ask you to enter the version number and will then put together a release zip.

-8. Now go look at "Signing a Release" so you can put together a full release.
+8. Now go look at "Signing the Release" so you can put together a full release.

 Signing the Release!